FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/technical_reference_manual.rst

      - TEXT
      - Notes.

-A point feature represent-
+   * - **geom**

-**geom** POINT ing any location within the
+     - POINT

-   banks of the reservoir.
+     - A point feature representing any location within the banks of the reservoir.

 user_right_bank
 ^^^^^^^^^^^^^^^